blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 		- Story checks out fine
 			- But I think God could've just told them why it's a stupid idea
 			- But I guess, the world is not a project with a progress bar after all
-		- Also, they built the tower in
+		- Also, they built the tower in an act of defiance to Adonai's authority
+		- By that reason, the story still checks out fine under the Jewish religious framework